The Miniaturist (TV series): Cast and characters

-In addition, Ziggy Heath plays the character of Jack Philips, who is in gay-relation with Johannes.
-Christopher Godwin plays the character of Pastor Pellicorne who is a religious leader in Amsterdam, and Ian Hogg plays the character of Pieter Slabbaert who is a schout of Amsterdam.
+In addition, Ziggy Heath plays the character of Jack Philips, who indulges in a same-sex relationship with Johannes, which is a punishable crime.
+Christopher Godwin plays the character of Pastor Pellicorne, a religious leader in Amsterdam, and Ian Hogg plays the character of Pieter Slabbaert, who is a schout of Amsterdam.

 Episodes

 Production

 The series was filmed on location in the Netherlands, with Leiden standing in for 17th-century Amsterdam.

 Reception

 Caroline Framke for Variety praised the beauty of the series, but criticised it as overly long.
 "It's a shame that the series never quite gels, given how much it has going for it in terms of story, talent, and the truly spectacular production design and costuming that sets off the on location shoots with such style.
 But just like the dollhouse at its center, The Miniaturist is better at housing facsimiles rather than characters that feel real.

 Hanh Nguyen of IndieWire, who graded the series a B, criticised the series for weak character development — which made it seem as though "an episode has gone missing" — but that the series was still worth watching.
 "Despite Amsterdam thriving during this time, the series examines life in that society from the point of view of the misfits and marginalized.
 Defiance and bravery are necessary to face the ugliness that is presented, and it's a theme echoed in the characters' actions.
 The Miniaturist may feel raw and green, sometimes naively so, but in its awkward, otherworldly way champions hope and change, and that's rarely a waste of time."